SpiderRam/managing-mars/README.md

 Feel free to challenge my assertion that Terraforming Mars is the bomb.
 My cows will eat your plants.

 ![Elysium Board](src/assets/mars-elysium.jpg)

+# Development

+Run locally with `npm run serve`, and open [http://localhost:8080/managing-mars/](http://localhost:8080/managing-mars/)

+After pushing to master, deploy to GitHub pages with the command `npm run gh-pages-deploy`